nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 3. Find your units
     1. Execute `find`, you will then see up to 100 units matching your preferences.
-    2. Every time you search for units, the filters set will automatically be cleared.
+    2. Every time you have successfully searched for units (searches with units to show), the filters set previously will automatically be cleared.

 4. Shortlisting of unit
     1. From the latest search results, you can choose to shortlist units.
 For example: `save 10`, to shortlist the 10th unit from results.